Rebuild yourself after a breakup that changed everything you thought you knew

 Ready to Begin?

-Contact me to schedule a consultation where we can discuss your specific situation and explore whether working together feels like the right fit.
-I'm here to answer any questions you might have about the process, my approach, or what to expect in our work together.
+Schedule your free 15-minute consultation to discuss your specific situation and explore whether working together feels like the right fit.
+I'm here to answer any questions you have about the process, my approach, or what to expect in breakup therapy.